OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 ### Communication with the Operating System

 As already mentioned, Android apps are written in Java and compiled into a dex bytecode.
 System resources are not accessed directly.
-Instead the Operating System offers libraries to interact with them.
-For example:
+Instead, apps interact with system services using the Android Framework, an abstraction layer that offers high-level API easily usable from Java.
+For the most part, these services are used via normal Java method calls, and are translated to IPC calls to system services running in the background.
+Examples for system services include:

-    * connectivity (Wifi, Bluetooth, NFC, ...)
+    * Connectivity (Wifi, Bluetooth, NFC, ...)
-    * files
+    * Giles
-    * cameras
+    * Cameras
-    * geolocation (GPS)
+    * Geolocation (GPS)
-    * microphone
+    * Microphone

-The Android Framework is an abstraction layer, offering high-level API easily usable from Java, without the need of deeper understanding of system libraries.
-Among the rest, it offers common security functions like secure IPC and cryptography.
+The framework also offers common security functions such as cryptography.
 At the time of writing this guide, the current version of Android is 7.1 (Nougat), API level 25.

 APIs have evolved a lot since the first Android version (September 2008).
 Critical bug fixes and security patches are usually propagated several versions back.
 The oldest Android version supported at the time of writing this guide, is 4.4 (KitKat), API level 19.